fariz-ysr/BT5153-Machine-Learning-Multi-Armed-Bandits-Group-Project-/README.md

 # MIND Contextual Multi-Armed Bandit Evaluation

 This project implements and evaluates contextual Multi-Armed Bandit (MAB) algorithms for news article recommendation using the Microsoft News Dataset (MIND).
 The focus is on comparing different bandit strategies in an offline evaluation setting with chronological ordering.
+This project was done by my team (special thanks to Ng Jun Wei, Rasyiqah binte Shaik Mohamed Salim, Tan Hua Swen and Teo Boon Khai Marcus) and I.

 ## Overview